Upgrading DMC DB to Newer PostgreSQL Versions

 2. datical-control service stop all

-1. Install Postgres 13 in a different directory than PostgreSQL 10.
+1. Install the new Postgres version in a different directory than the old PostgreSQL version.

 1. Update the pg_hba.conf and postgresql.conf files as defined by steps 6–9 in the DMC production mode documentation.

-2. Start PostgreSQL 13 if it is not running:
+2. Start the new PostgreSQL version if it is not running:

-1. Drop any users that may exist in the PostgreSQL 13 instance, except for the postgres user.
+1. Drop any users that may exist in the new PostgreSQL instance, except for the postgres user.

 1. Switch to the PostgreSQL user: